liayin/blog/_posts/2021-3-29-literature.md

     - Data is at the state level
     - Time is 1995-2004

+- [Kang (2015)](https://link.springer.com/article/10.1007/s00148-015-0579-3): Inequality and crime revisited: effects of local inequality and economic segregation on crime
+    - Data is at the census tract level

 Health and Crime:
 - [Arenberg, Neller & Stripling (2020)](https://sethneller.github.io/papers/Medicaid_and_incarceration.pdf): The Impact of Youth Medicaid Eligibility on Adult Incarceration